 Nutritional Value of Almonds

 Just a 1-ounce serving of almonds (about a handful) packs 3.5 grams of fiber, 6 grams of protein, and roughly a third of your recommended daily doses of vitamin E and manganese.
-Plus they have heart-healthy omega 3-fatty acids and antioxidants that are largely concentrated in their skin.
+Plus they have polyphenols and other antioxidants that are largely concentrated in their skin.

 Nutritional Value of Oats

 And what about oat flour?
-Oats are loaded with dietary fiber, which helps to explain why they’ve been shown to reduce the risk of coronary artery disease by keeping low-density lipoprotein levels (the “bad” cholesterol) in check.
+Oats are a good source of dietary fiber, which helps to explain why they’ve been shown to reduce the risk of coronary artery disease by keeping LDL, or low-density lipoprotein levels (the “bad” cholesterol) in check.
 Oats also fill us up without weighing us down.

 They are a great alternative for individuals with gluten intolerance.
 Oats contain avenin, a protein that has a similar chemical structure to gluten.
 However, in most cases, this doesn’t cause a reaction in individuals who are gluten-free or have celiac disease.
 As an extra safety measure, you can buy gluten-free oats, which eliminates the risk of any cross-contact with gluten-containing grains in the manufacturing process